 As part of his argument, while admonishing Peter to live in accordance with the Gospel, Paul stated that he (Peter) while being a Judean, “lived” as a member of the nations and not (uniquely) as a Judean (Gal.2:14).
 Most people today wrongly conclude that Paul was describing Peter’s non-Jewish lifestyle, which is why Paul’s argument seem to make no sense.
 Yet the very basis of the conflict between the two apostles suggests otherwise.
 After all, the conflict was over fellowship with Gentiles who did not go through proselyte conversion.

 These Gentiles worshiped Israel’s God in Christ, but did not completely obligate themselves to full Torah observance.
 They therefore remained members of the nations of the world.
-(The basic problem with Gentiles was not their genetic identity, but their non-Jewish lifestyle).
+(Remember that the basic problem with Gentiles was not their genetic identity, but their non-Jewish lifestyle, which would have put them out of the possibility of fellowship with the rest of the Jewish people).
 This background, together with Peter’s apostolic commissioning to primarily minister to Judeans, renders our modern de-Judaized interpretation (of “you live as a Gentile”) nothing short of absurd.

 So, did Peter, and for that matter Paul, “live” as Gentiles?
 Absolutely!
 They were made “alive” in Christ in the same way as Gentiles were!
 (Gal.2:15-16).

-Secure your place in our program of study today!
+Explore our program in Jewish New Testament!
+Claim your new student discount!
 Begin by filling out details below now.